subhashchandrab/oci-serverless-example/README.md

 ![product-store-html-ui](https://user-images.githubusercontent.com/22868753/134859179-4dffefd2-09b8-4c97-979a-ba27914b82a5.jpg)

 ## Conclusion
-We verified how a web application can access API Gateway endpoint which has Oracle Function (which accesses ATP) as the backend.
+We verified how we can build serverless applications on OCI using the API Gateway, Oracle Functions and ATP database.